 Motivated by the 2012 Sandy Hook Elementary Shooting and multiple tragedies that have occurred in the ensuing years, law enforcement, the federal government and the medical community joined forces to improve survivability from manmade or natural mass casualty events.
 They determined that by providing law enforcement and civilian bystanders the skills and basic tools to stop uncontrolled bleeding in an emergency, lives would be saved.
 The result: A basic training program in bleeding control principles called Stop the Bleed, which is today being used across the country.

 This train-the-trainers workshop is being offered by Providence Sacred Heart Medical Center Trauma Services, in partnership with the American College of Surgeons Committee on Trauma.
+The workshop will be led by Timothy Bax, MD, general surgeon at Providence Sacred Heart Medical Center, and Denise McCurdy, RN, nurse manager of trauma services at Providence Sacred Heart Medical Center.
 Attend this session at 4:30 p.m. on Saturday and learn how you can get involved helping to spread awareness and skills training in bleeding control principles.

 Join us for a free afternoon reception on Saturday at 5:45 p.m.!
 Socialize with other meeting attendees and mingle with WSMA's physician leaders while enjoying appetizers and a cash bar.
 You'll hear remarks from WSMA President Donna Smith, MD, and see the inauguration and swearing in of incoming WSMA president, Tom Schaaf, MD.